ananya41309/DPCS-PROJECT-1/README.md

   ```

 **Visualization**
 After performing a translation or rotation, the polyhedron is visualized in a 640x480 window.
 The program projects the 3D coordinates onto a 2D screen using simple perspective projection.
+I have specifically made use of the SDL2 library here because SDL2 simplifies the rendering of 2D and basic 3D graphics.
+It makes it easier to visualize geometric shapes like polyhedrons, which is a key part of my project.

 **Future Improvements**
 - **Advanced Rendering**: Add more advanced rendering techniques, such as shading or more realistic 3D rendering.